 - Both archers shoot one arrow and the archer with the highest score wins.
-This is on score only, 10s and Xs are not counted. - The archers have 40 seconds to shoot the arrow in at this stage - They shoot at neutral targets in the middle of the field, one archer per target - If the tie is for Compounds then they shoot at the same target face position that they shot at during the Qualification Round, so if they were shooting at face A in the Qualification Round then they shoot their tie arrow at face A - Both archers shoot one arrow if they both shoot a 10 then a second arrow is shot.
-The highest score then wins, and if the score is the same, the arrow nearest the middle wins. - If they don't both shoot a 10 then the archer with the highest score wins and if the score of the arrow is tied then the arrow nearest to the middle wins. - If the arrows are the same distance from the centre then the process can be repeated - More details of this rule can be found in the World Archery Rule Book 3 14.5.2. - If the tie is Indoors then the archers should use the middle face of the strip.
+This is on score only, 10s and Xs are not counted. - The archers have 40 seconds to shoot the arrow in at this stage - They shoot at neutral targets in the middle of the field, one archer per target - If the tie is for Compounds then there will be one face in the centre of the boss for them to use. - Both archers shoot one arrow and the highest score then wins, if the score is the same, the arrow nearest the middle wins. - If the arrows are the same distance from the centre then the process can be repeated - More details of this rule can be found in the World Archery Rule Book - 3 14.5.2. - If the tie is Indoors then the archers should use the middle face of the strip.